qinshenxue/vue-icon/README.md

 ``` shell
 $ npm install vue-icon
 ```
-If you don't want to use default component name, You can specify a new component name as shown in the following example.
+If you don't want to use default component name, you can specify a new component name as shown in the following example.
 ```js
 import Vue from 'vue';
 import App from './app.vue';